pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/5_ovf.md

 At first boot, a script is launched to verify network settings and start the installer.
 You can then interact with a specific Cells service via a web browser to setup and configure your instance.

-For your convenience, we display (in the VM console accessed from your VirtualBox GUI) the full correct URL you have to use to access this post installation configuration service - formatted as https://ipaddress/.
+For your convenience, we display (in the VM console accessed from your VirtualBox GUI) the full correct URL you have to use to access this post installation configuration service - formatted as `https://<DN or IP>/`.

 > Note: A self-signed certificate is used by default, ignore the warning message on your web browser.